SubinMaharjan/Prediction-of-Lysine-Succinylation-Site-using-Protein-LM/README.md

 ## Train Pipeline

 ### Dataset
-- The required dataset are in the csv_folder
+- The required dataset are on the dataset folder

 ### Generate Embeddings from Sequence
 - To generate embeddings, you can run generate_embeddings_from_sequence.ipynb which will generate embeddings for you.
 You can choose ProtT5 or ProtBert embeddings or even use other protein language model